Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Tell your therapy team if you find it hard to eat or you have no appetite.
 You may be referred to a nutritionist to help you with meal planning.

-Radiation can cause nausea, depending on the location of treatment.
+Radiation to certain internal sites can cause nausea, depending on the location of treatment.
 This can affect your appetite.
 Think of healthy eating as part of your treatment.
 Try these tips:

 Eat small meals several times a day.